 The Analogue Nt Mini is the ultimate in nostalgic gaming perfection.
-The system allows users to play both classic NES and Famicom cartridges on modern televisions with support for a range of analog video signals and HDMI.
-The console also includes wireless controllers in the classic NES style and support for games from all regions, including those designed for PAL and NTSC video standards.
-This amazing setup is packaged in a beautifully designed full aluminium shell with 4 controller inputs located in the front and is priced at $450.
+The system allows users to play both classic Famicom & NES games which can be used on TV that using HDMI plugs and video signals.
+This console also includes wireless controllers in the classic NES style and supports all games version from various countries, including the NTSC and PAL versions that work perfectly.
+This amazing setup is packaged in a beautifully designed full aluminium shell with 4 controller inputs located on front & the priced at $450.

-Analogue are a boutique console design firm based in Seattle.
-The firm opened its doors with the launch of the CMVS Slim in 2012.
-Following its success, the original Analogue Nt was released in 2015 with the Analogue Nt Mini following a year later.
+Analogue are console shop design firm that located at Seattle.
+The shop itself is opened the doors when launch the Slim of CMVS in 2012.
+Following its success, the original Analogue Nt console itself was released in 2015, and on following year, Analogue Nt Mini also be launch.

-Every Analogue console uses restored original components scavenged from broken Famicom consoles.
-The components are then attached to a proprietary board with an aftermarket video board added to allow for interfacing with modern televisions.
+Every Analogue console uses restored genuine materials scavenged from damaged Famicom devices.
+The components are then attached to the original board and modified slightly with the latest video board so that can be interfacing with modern televisions.
 This amazing feet of engineering is then packaged in its aluminum shell ready for sale.

 Through a box of old games I found in the attic, friends’ collections, and friends of friends’ collections, we managed to test a wide variety of games on our Analogue Nt Mini.
 Games we tried included Zelda, Super Mario Bros., Super Mario Bros.
 3, Punch Out, Mega Man IV, Jaws, Contra and DuckTales, all of which worked if not as good, then better than they would on the classic systems.
 Playing the original Mario, from the original cartridge on my 54-inch HD TV was a surreal experience.
 The colours are rich and the gameplay is smooth.
 Plus, getting to blow into the cartridge before shoving it into the slot was very satisfying.